PaulSoderlind/FinancialEconometrics/Readme.md

 1. Most files are jupyter notebooks.
 Click one of them to see it online.
 If GitHub fails to render the notebook or messes up the LaTeX in the Markdown cells, then use [nbviewer](https://nbviewer.jupyter.org/).
 Instructions: try to open the notebook at GitHub, copy the link and paste it in the address field of nbviewer.

+2. Most of the key functions are available are .jl files, and can thus be easily integrated in your own project (*almost* like a package).
+See the notebooks for how to use them.

-2. To download this repository, use the Download (as zip) in the Github menu.
+3. To download this repository, use the Download (as zip) in the Github menu.
 Otherwise, clone it.

 # On the Files